Natural areas in Lebanon

 Forests cover 13.6% of Lebanon, and other wooded lands represents 11%.
 Since 2011, more than 600,000 trees, including cedars and other native species, have been planted throughout Lebanon as part of the Lebanon Reforestation Initiative (LRI).
 More reforestation efforts are needed.
 For example, the 40 hectares of Cedrus libani at Al Shouf Cedar Nature Reserve could be expanded to 3,000 hectares.
+The Friends of the Cedar Forest Committee planted 200,000 cedars, with 180,000 surviving.
+The Committee goal was to create a corridor connecting the cedar forests o of Bcharre, Ehden, and Tannourine with each other to create an ecosystem in order to make the forests more resilient to future environmental pressures.